Al-Jānn: Etymology and meaning

+Lisan al-'Arab, by Ibn Manzur, gives the following account on the term: "Creatures called jânn lived on earth but they caused mischief in it and shed blood, so God sent his angels who drove them away from the earth; and it is said that these angels became the inhabitants of the earth after the jânn.

+Amira el-Zein reports that the term jann is used to specify when the term jinn covers both angels and jinn in meaning.

-Canonical hadiths
+Quran and hadiths

+In the Quran, Surah 15:27 and 55:15, jânn (in contrast to many translations of the Quran using the term jinn instead) is said to be created from fire, and taken to be the ancestor of all jinn.
+Mufassir (authorized exegetes of the Quran) disagree if this refers to Iblis or to a separate creature who is father of all jinn, in contrast to Iblis as the father of shayatin (devils).
+The tradition of Hasan al Basri considers Iblis and al-jann to be identical.
+However, the majority distinguishes between Iblis, the father of devils and Jann the father of jinn.

+In Surah 27:10, it is related to the staff of Moses while turning into a serpent.

-Sahih Muslim describes Al-Jann as being created out of a mixture of fire, contrasted with the angels created from light and humans created from clay-mud.
-Another hadith, mentioned in the collection of Al-Tirmidhi, reports that Muhammad sought refuge in God from Al-Jann, the father of jinn, until Surah Al-Nas and Surah Al-Falaq had been revealed.
+Sahih Muslim describes al-Jann as being created out of a mixture of fire, contrasted with the angels created from light and humans created from clay-mud.
+Another hadith, mentioned in the collection of Al-Tirmidhi, reports that Muhammad sought refuge in God from al-Jann, the father of jinn, until Surah Al-Nas and Surah Al-Falaq had been revealed.

 Pre-Adamite Era

+Quranic exegesis links the angels' complaining about the creation of Adam (Surah 2:30) to witnessing the corruption of the offspring of al-jann, the previous ruler of the world.
+Abu al-Layth al-Samarqandi explains that, after God created the world, he created al-jann from smokeless fire (مَارِجٍ مِن نَّار, mārijin min nār.
+His descendants multiplied and shed blood.
+Thereupon God sent the angels from heaven under the command of Azazil to defeat the jinn and drive them to the far islands.

 In Persian Islamic legends, the world was ruled by Jann ibn Jann (Son of Jann), two thousand years before Adam was created.
 They were similar to humans in many ways and in many legends, God sent prophets to them, just as prophets were sent to humans.
 Jann ibn Jann offended the heavens, whereupon God sent Al-Harith (Iblis) with an army of angels to chastise him.
 But Jann ibn Jann refused to submit to the angels and a war ensued.
 At the end, Jann ibn Jann was overthrown by Al-Harith and the angels, who reigned the world onwards instead.
-Many Arabic legends regard the Pyramids of Giza as remains of the works done under the rule of Jann ibn Jann.